 - you have purchased a property within 3 months of your municipal tax deadline

-- you or your legal advisor have submitted the required land title registration documents to the Land Titles Office, but the land title transfer was not completed between February 23, 2022 and July 30, 2022
+- you or your legal advisor have submitted the required land title registration documents to the Land Titles Office

 - you did not receive a property tax bill from your municipality prior to the date your taxes were due

 - you paid a late payment penalty to your municipality